 const payload = JSON.stringify(req.body);

-// Build the message that was signed
+// Build the message that was signed: merchant_code + unix_seconds + payload

 const message = merchantCode + timestamp + payload;